escapegameibk/host/README.md

 #### LIBVLC

-The simplest way is to install the 'vlc', 'libvlc-core' and 'libvlc-dev' packages on a debian based system, or if you are running an ArchLinux based system, the package vlc does the same thing.
+The simplest way is to install the 'vlc', 'libvlc-core' and 'libvlc-dev packages on a debian based system, or if you are running an ArchLinux based system, the package vlc does the same thing.
 The dependencies should allow the rest to work fine.
 You may need to install vlc's dependencies if you